THINKING OF STAYING AT THE NOVOTEL BANGKOK SUVARNABHUMI AIRPORT?

 Let’s face it.
 Given the choice, most travellers would not stay in an airport hotel, opting instead for a base in the heart of the city.
 However, if you have to catch an early morning flight, staying in an airport hotel can be a winner.

-Not only do you not have to set your alarm for ridiculously early o’clock, you potentially avoid a taxi fare to get you to the airport and you arrive at the there less stressed.
+You don’t have to set your alarm for ridiculously early o’clock, you don’t have to fork out for a taxi to get you to the airport and you arrive there less stressed.
 You can’t beat a short walk from your hotel room to the departure gate when your flight is scheduled for 6 am.

-Alternatively, the hotel provides a free shuttle bus to the airport, which you can pick up from gate 4 at Arrivals level.
+Alternatively, the hotel provides a free shuttle bus to the airport, which you can pick up from gate 4 at the Arrivals level.

 The hotel lobby was impressive, as high as a cathedral and all gleaming marble, encircled by the property’s bars and restaurants.